Getting Started as a Spotlight Member FAQs

 If you are a care of Spotlight member you will have access to the link board and will need to apply for roles you feel you are suitable for.
-You can do this by clicking on the breakdown and clicking on ‘submit cv’ you can include a covering note in the text box with any information you feel is important to your application.
+You can do this by clicking on the breakdown and clicking on ‘submit profile’ you can include a covering note in the text box with any information you feel is important to your application.
 Keep this concise and relevant.
-If you would like to check the roles you have submitted yourself for you can do this by going to your link board and selecting ‘breakdowns with submissions’ from the dropdown box, here you will see a full list of breakdowns you have submitted yourself for.
+If you would like to check the roles you have submitted yourself for you can do this by going to your link board and selecting ‘roles with suggestions’ from the dropdown box, here you will see a full list of roles you have submitted yourself for.